South BarringtonGlobal Hospitality

-This year, open up your home to serve the guests from over 90 countries who attend the Global Leadership Summit in South Barrington, IL.
-Willow Creek Community Church members host international guests who are integral in expanding the Summit in their countries for 8 nights surrounding the Summit.
+This year, open up your home to serve the guests from over 90 countries who attend conferences at the Global Leadership Network in South Barrington, IL, such as the Global Leadership Summit.
+Willow Creek Community Church members host international guests who are integral in expanding the Summit in their countries during these conferences.

 By opening up your home, you allow these countries to save money that can be allocated to expand the GLS.
 More leaders can be impacted because of your generosity.
 Let your home be one of them!